ahmedabb104/ahmedabb104/README.md

 ## 🤓 Areas of Interest (sorted by interest level):

-- Computer vision
+- Transformers and all the different modalities they can solve tasks for
 - Reinforcement learning
-- AI agents + Agent skills
+- Computer vision

 ## 🧠 Areas of Experience: